ibm-cloud-docs/vmwaresolutions/services/managingcaveonix.md

       ```javascript
       RiskForesight_VM_IP_Address      RiskForesight_FQDN
       ```
-2. To access the Caveonix RiskForesight console, click **View RiskForesight Console** on the service details page for Caveonix RiskForesight, and then log in by using the credentials listed on the same service details page.
+2. To access the Caveonix RiskForesight console, click **View RiskForesight console** on the service details page for Caveonix RiskForesight, and then log in by using the credentials listed on the same service details page.

 ## Applying updates to Caveonix RiskForesight
 {: #managingcaveonix-update}

 You are responsible for maintaining Caveonix RiskForesight to keep it updated to the most recent version.
-You can download the required updates from the [Caveonix Service Provider Portal](https://support.caveonix.com){:external}.
+You can download the required updates from the [Caveonix Service Provider Portal](https://support.caveonix.com/login){:external}.

 ## Updating Caveonix RiskForesight licenses